influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-data-nodes.md

 #### `series-id-set-cache-size = 100`

 Specifies the number of series ID sets to cache for the TSI index (by default, 100).
 The internal LRU cache removes the least recently used series ID sets and caches only the specified number for easy access in memory.
 Cached results are returned quickly because they don’t need to be recalculated when a subsequent query with a matching tag key-value predicate is executed.
-For example, if a query includes `region = west`, the series IDs matching `region = west` is cached and subsequent queries that include `region = west` are retrieved from memory rather than disk.
+For example, if a query includes `region = west`, the series IDs matching `region = west` are cached and subsequent queries that include `region = west` are retrieved from memory rather than disk.
 Each series ID set can store up to 512MB (with 4B series).

 We recommend using the default setting.
 Changing this value to `0` disables the cache, which may lead to query performance issues.
 Increase this value only if you know the set of tag key-value predicates across all measurements for a database is larger than 100.
 Increasing the cache size may lead to an increase in heap usage.